orblivion/ntfy/.sandstorm/README_FUTURE.md

 # Future

+## Subscriptions on web, again

+Put subscriptions back in the web UI if people want it for testing.
+I just don't want to worry about the old notifications being there as a liability, lost in the rotating ui subdomains.

 ## Better UI

 Add some pictures to the onboarding to counteract all that text.
 Think of ways to remove more things.